Guide

 Do skins affect gameplay stats?

 The current local material points to no stat changes from skins.
-That is one of the most important cosmetic answers on the site because it separates Bite By Night from games that attach power to purchases.
+That is one of the biggest things players want to know.

 What skins can change instead is the audio experience around a character.
 The local material specifically notes that some cosmetics alter chase or LMS music, which can still affect how a round feels even when raw stats stay the same.